Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 ## Why do we need computational models for drug design and discovery??

--To discern structure-activity relationship (SAR) of chemical library -In vitro-data are limited, expensive and time consuming, laborious etc.
+* To discern structure-activity relationship (SAR) of chemical library
+* In vitro-data are limited, expensive and time consuming, laborious etc.
--Computational models can be quickly built to predict teh pharmacokinetics (ADME/T)  and bioactivity (inhibition or activation of target protein) of query compounds
+* Computational models can be quickly built to predict teh pharmacokinetics (ADME/T)  and  bioactivity (inhibition or activation of target protein) of query compounds
--Models can be used to repurpose existing FDA approved drugs for new therapeutic treatment
+* Models can be used to repurpose existing FDA approved drugs for new therapeutic treatment

+## Question that can be answered by Computational Models

+* What target proteins could my compounds bind to and modulate?
+* Would my compound/s bind unpacifically to other proteins and thus have off-target activity
+* What type of compounds can bind and modulate the bioactivity of the target protein of my interest
+* Are there similar compounds to my query compound that may potentially exert similar binding behavior
+* How does my compound bind to the protein structure of its target

 Data Science (Unstructured Data >> Structured data >> uncover patterns >> gain knowledge >> gain wisdom )